elmarsto/magnetite-host/README.md

 ## Magnetite Host

 This is a plugin for [Obsidian](https://obsidian.md).
-It works in conjunction with [Magnetite Guest](https://github.com/elmarsto/magnetite-guest).
+It works in conjunction with [Magnetite Guest](https://github.com/elmarsto/magnetite-guest), which in turn works in conjunction with the [Magnetite Library](https://github.com/elmarsto/magnetite-lib/).

+Magnetite lets you do pure Rust plugins for Obsidian.

+This is the "JavaScript part."
+It works in conjunction with the Guest, which is the "Rust part".
+Think of this Host as the tape deck; the Guest is the cassette.

+Typically, unless you're releasing a new plugin, you won't need to change much (if anything!) in this repo, but you'll probably find yourself cloning it! ;D

 ## Installation
-The basic idea is that you can clone the host without modification into your plugins directory, like so:
+You can clone the host without modification into your plugins directory, like so:

 ```
 cd ~/vaults/<some-vault>/.obsidian/plugins/